TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setClass`

 Change the downlink receive LoRaWAN Class.
 Class C is only supported in firmware version 1.0.5 and up.
-For other firmware versions this method will have no effect.
+For other firmware versions, this method will have no effect.

 ```c
 bool setClass(lorawan_class p_lw_class);